kushal-chhetri7/Personal-Portfolio-Website/README.md

 # cv

-this is  my personal website made using Html, css and JavaScript
+this is my personal website made using Html, Css and JavaScript